 Give the Gift of Tree Planting

-Celebrate the holiday season, a significant occasion, or recognize someone special by donating to plant trees - it's the perfect gift for everyone!
+Celebrate a holiday, a significant occasion, or recognize someone special by donating to plant trees - it's the perfect gift for everyone!
 For each donation, The Nature Conservancy will plant trees in our critical forests around the globe.
 The more you gift, the more trees will be planted in celebration.
 Take the guesswork out of shopping by giving the most sustainable gift you could give.

 Why Gift a Tree?